yeemans/recipeApp/README.md

 8. flask run
 9. open a new terminal
 10. cd frontend
+11. npm i
-11. npm run dev
+12. npm run dev
-12. go to localhost:5173 in the browser.
+13. go to localhost:5173 in the browser.